 The University receives significant support from donors in the form of expendable and endowed donations.
-This year, \$2.3 million of donations and bequests were received of which \$1 million has been endowed to provide support to current and future generations of students and faculty.
-The Endowment Fund's investments experienced a loss of 1.6 per cent for the year ended March 31, 2016 and will provide over \$7.1 million of support in the upcoming year.
+This year, \$2.9 million of donations and bequests were received of which \$1.3 million has been endowed to provide support to current and future generations of students and faculty.
+The Endowment Fund's investments returned 12 per cent for the year ended March 31, 2017 and will provide over \$7.3 million of support in the upcoming year.

-Based on December 31, 2015 data from the annual Canadian Association of University Business Officers "University Investment Survey", the University has the largest endowment per student in Canada of those universities not federated with another institution and the 23rd largest overall endowment of all Canadian Universities.
-Based on the same source, the fund achieved a one year rate of return in the top decile amongst 69 schools reported in Canada.
+Based on December 31, 2016 data from the annual Canadian Association of University Business Officers "University Investment Survey", the University has the largest endowment per student in Canada of those universities not federated with another institution and the 22nd largest overall endowment of all Canadian Universities.
+Based on the same source, the fund achieved a top quartile five year investment return and a top decile ten year investment return result amongst 68 universities.